-Pembina has employed in-line inspection since the early 1970s, progressing to newer high-resolution ILI technology in the late 1990s.
-As part of Pembina's ongoing corrosion management program, 35 pipeline segments were inspected in 2008, representing approximately 15% of Pembina's operating pipeline systems.
-Most excavation and repair activities associated with these inspections were completed in 2008, with some non-critical maintenance activities and larger projects carrying over into 2009.
-Approximately 43 lines are scheduled for inspection in 2009.
+Pembina has employed in-line inspection since the early 1970s, progressing to newer high resolution ILI technology in the late 1990s.
+As part of Pembina's ongoing corrosion management program, 27 pipeline segments were inspected in 2009, and second crack tool inspections of portions of the Peace Pipeline (LaGlace to Fox Creek) and the Western Pipeline (Taylor to Prince George) were completed, representing approximately 18% of Pembina's operating pipeline systems.
+Most excavation and repair activities associated with these inspections were completed in 2009, with some non-critical maintenance activities and larger projects carrying over into 2010.
+Approximately 45 line segments are scheduled for inspection in 2010.

 For those line segments with higher susceptibility to crack failures, Pembina also employs specialized ultrasonic ILI crack detection technology.
 Pembina has completed crack detection inspections on the Western Pipeline (Taylor to Kamloops), portions of the Peace Pipeline (LaGlace to Fox Creek), the 12-inch and 20-inch lines from Fox Creek to Edmonton, the 16-inch crude line from Judy Creek to Edmonton, the 16-inch NGL line from Judy Creek to Edmonton and on the 22-inch Horizon Pipeline.
-In 2009, second crack tool inspections of portions of the Peace Pipeline (LaGlace to Fox Creek) and the Western Pipeline (Taylor to Prince George) will be completed.
 Data from initial and secondary inspection is analyzed by Pembina and third party technical experts, in conjunction with pipeline pressure data, to design appropriate mitigation, repair and re-assessment programs.